Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 6

 \section{Supplementary Material for Sec.
 6}

 In this section we will detail the ingredients we need to ensure the end-to-end efficiency of~\cref{alg:main_fixed}.
-In particular, we will show how to seemlesly integrate a symbolic fixpoint solver with our incremental algorithm.
+In particular, we will show how to seamlessly integrate a symbolic fixpoint solver with our incremental algorithm.
 For this, we will show how to extract $\rho^*$ from the $\texttt{initialise}$ function in~\cref{alg:main_fixed} (line 1), which solves the fixpoint given in~\cref{lemma:cofaircoBuechifp}.
+The main theorem of this section is the following. \begin{restatable}{thm}{fixpointpmequivalence} Let $\mathcal{G}$ be a fair Büchi game with the vertex set $V$.
+Then for every $v \in V$, $\rho^{\psi}(v) = \rho^*(v)$, where $\rho^{\psi}$ is obtained from iterations of \cref{eq:fixpoint-cofaircoBuechi} and $\rho^*$ is the l.f.p. of the lifting function~\cref{eq:cofaircoBuechi-lifting} applied on the dual game $\overline{\mathcal{G}}$. \end{restatable}